To get started in the Cardiac Sonography program, complete the admissions process at El Centro College.

 When you meet with an academic advisor, mention your interest in Cardiac Sonography so he or she can help you determine which courses you should take.
-When you go over the core Health Occupations curriculum (which is the same for both Cardiac Sonography tracks), the advisor will also discuss your interest in pursuing either the adult or pediatric track.

 If you are planning to earn an associate degree or certificate, please note that you must complete 25 percent of your degree requirements at the college awarding the degree.